 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Who doesn’t like camping?
 And who doesn’t love finding free campgrounds!?
 Well, I’m one happy camper (sorry!) after finding this awesome tool.
-Not only that, we can potentially use these free campgrounds as bug out locations.
+Not only that, but we can also potentially use these free campgrounds as bug-out locations.

 I think everyone I know likes to camp at least once a year.
 I actually grab my gear and go camping more like 3 or 4 times a year.

 The cost can add, so use this free tool to find free campsites near you.
 This is a large database that shows you free campsites you can search by state or zip code.

 This is a little gold mine of a website because camping can set you back about 30 bucks depending on how many tents and people.
 So imagine getting away more often at some of these free campsites.

 If you haven’t hammered down a particular bug out location than this could be music to your ears.
 Maybe you are looking for a cheap alternate location or temporary meeting place.

 Either way, the question to ask is whether or not we should bugout to campgrounds or not.